SamuelSebastianMartin/neural_networks/notes/neuron_notes.md

     This is the *feedforward* part of the process.

 ### Activation
-    For simplicity a sigmoid function will be used, as it seems to the most well documented.
+    For simplicity a sigmoid function will be used, as it seems to be the most well documented.
             σ(x) = 1 / (1 + exp(-x))